Correia-jpv/fucking-awesome-dotnet-core/README.md

 ## Application Frameworks
 * [ASP.NET MVC](https://github.com/aspnet/Mvc) - A model view controller framework for building dynamic web sites with clean separation of concerns, including the merged MVC, Web API, and Web Pages w/ Razor.
+* [ExtCore](https://github.com/ExtCore) - A Free, open source and cross-platform framework for creating modular and extendable web applications based on ASP.NET Core 1.0.
+* [grpc](https://github.com/grpc/grpc/tree/master/src/csharp) - A Remote Procedure Calls (RPCs) provide a useful abstraction for building distributed applications and services.
+The libraries in this repository provide a concrete implementation of the gRPC protocol, layered over HTTP/2.
+These libraries enable communication between clients and servers using any combination of the supported languages.
 * [Nancy](https://github.com/NancyFx/Nancy) - A lightweight, low-ceremony, framework for building HTTP based services on .Net and Mono.
-* [ExtCore](https://github.com/ExtCore) - A Free, open source and cross-platform framework for creating modular and extendable web applications based on ASP.NET Core 1.0.

 ## Application Templates
 * [ASP.NET MVC Boilerplate](https://github.com/RehanSaeed/ASP.NET-MVC-Boilerplate) - A professional ASP.NET MVC template for building secure, fast, robust and adaptable web applications or sites.
 It provides the minimum amount of code required on top of the default MVC template provided by Microsoft.